Spinach is the Worst Source of Iron

 Foods rich in phytates, like beans, legumes, seeds, nuts, and grains, often hinder the uptake of iron, zinc, and calcium.
 These naturally occurring compounds bind minerals together, making them less bioavailable.

-To counter this effect, try including heme-rich options such as clams or liver in your meals regularly.
+To counter this effect, try regularly including heme-rich options such as clams or liver in your meals.
 Other excellent choices are kidney meat, oysters for seafood lovers, or eggs if you prefer something more straightforward.

 Don't worry if none of these appeal to you.
-Red meats, fatty fish, mussels, and even octopus provide decent amounts of absorbable heme iron, too.
-Don't forget to prioritize nutrition when selecting what works best for you.
+Red meat, fatty fish, mussels, and even octopus provide decent amounts of absorbable heme iron, too.
+Remember to prioritize nutrition when selecting what works best for you.

 Alternatives to Spinach for Iron Intake